- act (n.)

 - act (v.)

-- mid-15c., "to act upon or adjudicate" a legal case, from Latin actus, past participle of agere "to set in motion, drive, drive forward," hence "to do, perform," also "act on stage, play the part of; plead a cause at law" (see act (n.)).
+- mid-15c., "to act upon or adjudicate" a legal case, from Latin actus, past participle of agere "to set in motion, drive, drive forward," hence "to do, perform," also "act on stage, play the part of; plead a cause at law" (from PIE root *ag- (1) "to drive, draw out or forth, move").
 Most of the modern senses in English probably are from the noun.
 General sense of "to do, perform, transact" is from c.
 1600.
 Of things, "do something, exert energy or force," by 1751.
 In the theater from 1590s as "perform as an actor" (intransitive), 1610s as "represent by performance on the stage" (transitive).
 Meaning "perform specific duties or functions," often on a temporary basis, is by 1804.

 To act on "exert influence on" is from 1810.
 To act up "be unruly" is from 1903.
 To act out "behave anti-socially" (1974) is from psychiatric sense of "expressing one's unconscious impulses or desires" (acting out is from 1945).
 Related: Acted; acting.